cogent3/cogent3/doc/app/app_overview/dstore.rst

 Data stores -- collections of data records
 ==========================================

-The ``scinexus`` package provides |data_stores|.
+The ``scinexus`` package provides |data_store|.
 A :index:`data store` is a collection of data members of the same type (e.g. all ``.fasta`` files in a directory).
 Data stores allow you to apply an app or composed pipeline to many data records without writing loops.

 Using data stores with cogent3
 ------------------------------